Who is this course for?

 What will this course look like?

-This course will be delivered in ten 90 minute taught sessions, each delivered in a live online session by Professor Jonathan Grant to a small group of a maximum of 8 students.
+This course will be delivered in a live online session by Dr Jonathan Grant to a small group of a maximum of 8 students.
 After each session you will go away fully equipped to do the next stage in the process, and start to build your evaluation framework.
 By sessions 9 and 10 you will be presenting your framework to the group for comments and feedback.
-Additionally there will be a monthly 1-hour surgery slot with Professor Grant to get feedback on your self learning activities and support for specific learning objectives.
+Additionally there will be a surgery slot with Dr Grant to get feedback on your self learning activities and support for specific learning objectives.

 All course materials will be accessed through “Interfolio University” a bespoke learning platform for students to manage their learning experience and provide access to a wide range of supporting materials as well as manage work submissions and view key course dates.